Resize Images

 method, this method does not create cropped areas, but

-with the specified background color.
+with the given background color.

 Name | Type | Description |